 "...who for the joy that was set before Him endured the cross, despising the shame and has sat down at the right hand of the Father," (Heb.
 12:2b).
 What was the joy that was set before Him?
 It wasn't the joy of finally being out of physical pain and suffering.
 It was the joy of knowing that the redemption of mankind had finally been accomplished - debt paid, case closed, Amen!

 Obedience makes us progressively stronger, capable of faithfully enduring tests and trials in the future.
 Obedience in Gethsemane prepared the Savior to obey and endure to the end on Golgotha.— Robert D. Hales, If Ye Love Me, Keep My Commandments

 Pray Without Ceasing

 God wants us to watch and pray, to pray without ceasing.
 Trials will come.
 And then they will come again.
 We can run to others, we can run to our beds and pull the covers over our heads and sleep it away, or we can run to the Lord and find strength, hope, and victory.
 It's really a simple message.
 Joseph Scriven (1820-1886) got it right when he wrote the simple, beloved hymn, What a Friend We Have in Jesus.
 I pray we would all take heed.

 Love meant going to the cross through the garden of Gethsemane.
 Christ did not feel like dying for your sins, Christian, but He did so nonetheless.
-The Scriptures teach that he endured the cross while focusing on the subsequent joy that it would bring."— Author: Jay E. Adams
+The Scriptures teach that he endured the cross while focusing on the subsequent joy that it would bring."— Jay E. Adams, How to Overcome Evil